blabber/oggfilter/README.markdown

          or `Power Metal' you may use:

                oggfilter -v -E -x '^genre=(neo folk|power metal)$' < playlist.m3u

+         To get a list of all your ogg/vorbis files tagged with genre `Thrash Metal' and containing `death' in it's title use the following command
+         line:

+               oggfilter -x '^genre=thrash metal$' -x '^title=.*death.*' <
+               playlist.m3u

          To get a list of all ogg/vorbis files with a maximum playtime of 5 min- utes and a minimum playtime of 3 minutes you may use: